 The Makgadikgadi.
 The largest expanse of 'nothingness' on earth, an area the size of Switzerland clearly visible from outer-space, devoid of anything but salt and shimmering horizon.
 A vast relic of Africa's largest body of water and a hitherto unknown cradle of earliest man's genesis.
 Infernal mirages warp reality into twisted parodies during the heat of the dry season and with the coming of the rains, life-giving water seeps into the pans, stimulating an annual pulse of life.
 The baking soda void is transformed into one of Africa's most fecund ecosystems.

 This five night safari is an in-depth exploration of the Kalahari Desert and mysterious Makgadikgadi Pans - the largest salt pans on earth.
-Guests enjoy three nights at either Jack's or San Camp, where they have the opportunity to discover the magic of the Kalahari and its fascinating eco-system.
+Guests enjoy three nights at San Camp, where they have the opportunity to discover the magic of the Kalahari and its fascinating eco-system.
 Two full days are spent traversing the Makgadikgadi's vast expanse of 'nothingness' on low impact quad bikes (ATV's), and guests spend two nights under the stars at the sacred and deeply spiritual Kubu Island.
-Safaris operate for a minimum of four guests on any dates from June through September.
+Safaris operate for a minimum of four guests on any dates from mid-May through September.

-Arrive at Jack's Camp, in the heart of the Kalahari Desert.
+Arrive at San Camp, in the heart of the Kalahari Desert.
 Guests spend two nights at San Camp in beautiful and romantic safari tents, experiencing the magic of the surrounding area.
 You will meet and interact with the area's famous meerkats (suricates), visit Chapman's baobab (one of the oldest and largest trees in Africa), and observe one of Africa's rarest carnivore species, the brown hyena.